danielcarter/danielcarter.github.io/_assignments/web_design_publishing/web_design_publishing_personal_portfolio.md

 2. Create your site using the basic HTML elements we've learned about in class.
 Your site should include:
   - a <ul> for your menu.
   - at least one image.
-  - at least one link to an external sites.
+  - at least one link to an external site.
   - your email address, linked using mailto:, like we talked about in class.
 You can make one of your pages a contact page, or you can choose another way to include this.
 3. Upload your files to your server.
 The main page of your site should be named index.html.
 I should be able to access your site at www.yourdomain.com. __Send me a link to your project in a Slack DM__.